After the Government of India passed the mandate in 2012 for an advanced sport training institute to be

 With a highly acclaimed record, civil instructor Amit Chowdhry has scaled a number of important peaks, which include Mt Gangotri I, Bhagirathi II, Rudgaira, Mt Bandar Puch and Mt Gorichen.
 Amit believes that the primary goal of adventure sports is self-realisation.
 His contribution in raising NIMAS training team is praiseworthy.

 Hav Rajeev Rana is the new member to join NIMAS team as mountaineering instructor.
-He belongs to the ASSAM Regiment of the Indian Army.
-He has qualified in winter and mountain warfare training with excellent grading.
-He has also served as a instructor at HAWS.
+He belongs to the elite Parachute Regiment of the Indian Army.
+He has done his mountaineering courses from HAWS with excellent grading.